CoQ10 (Coenzyme Q10)

 Antioxidant support: It helps protect cells from oxidative stress.

+There are two forms found in supplements - ubiquinone (the oxidised form) or ubiquinol (the reduced, more bioactive form).
 Both support energy pathways, although ubiquinol is often considered easier to absorb.

 Because energy issues can have many causes, CoQ10 should be part of a broader nutrition and lifestyle approach, not a standalone solution.

-What the Evidence Says
+What the research says

 CoQ10 levels decline naturally with age